This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 intended end uses, and have been separated or diverted from solid wastes for

-the purposes of collection, recycling and disposition.
-(S) "Pre-consumer materials" means recovered
+the purposes of collection, recycling, and disposition.
+(V) "Pre-consumer materials" means recovered

-which did not reach the consumer for whose use they were intended, and have
+that did not reach the consumer for whose use they were intended and have been

-been diverted from solid wastes for the purposes of collection, recycling and
+diverted from solid wastes for the purposes of collection, recycling, and

 disposition.
-(T) "Produced" has the same meaning as defined
+(W) "Produced" has the same meaning as defined

 in section 125.01 of the Revised Code.
-(U) "Products" has the same meaning as defined in
+(X) "Products" has the same meaning as defined in

 attached or incorporated by reference, supplied by the offeror in response to a

 request for proposal.
-(W) "Purchase" has the same meaning as defined
+(Z) "Purchase" has the same meaning as defined

-required to be submitted by a bidder or offeror as part of a solicitation,
+submitted by a bidder or offeror as part of a solicitation that is used to

 waste.
-(Z) "Recycled content product" means a product
+(DD) "Recycled content product" means a product

-made from pre-consumer or post-consumer recovered materials whose portion of
+made from pre-consumer or post-consumer recovered materials where the portion

 means all documents, whether attached or incorporated by reference, utilized

-for soliciting proposals from offerors.
-(BB) "Significant Ohio economic presence" means
+for soliciting competitive sealed proposals.
+(FF) "Significant Ohio economic presence" means

 business organizations that: (1) Pay required taxes